 I will propose a resolution that, if passed, will create a landlord-tenant task force to discuss their experiences, challenges, and needs; review our codes and policies impacting landlords and tenants; and develop recommendations for programs we could institute and amendments to our codes so as to:

-- incentivize and reward quality, responsible landlords in Cleveland Heights;
+- incentivize quality, responsible landlords in Cleveland Heights;

 - make it challenging for negligent and predatory landlords to be profitable in Cleveland Heights;

-- empower tenants to understand their responsibilities and learn how to become quality, responsible tenants;
+- empower tenants to understand their rights and responsibilities;

 - protect tenants from negligent, predatory landlords; and

 - help connect responsible tenants with responsible landlords.

 Cleveland Heights has many residential rental properties.
 They provide quality housing stock for the diverse range of people who call Cleveland Heights home, from retirees, to families, to young professionals, and everyone in between.
 With about 45% of our households renting, it is in our community’s interest to provide tenants with quality residences owned by accountable landlords, and to provide those landlords with responsible tenants.

 We have all heard stories of delinquent or destructive tenants and of negligent or predatory landlords.
 They both are out there—across America and in our city.
 But we also have many responsible landlords and tenants here, and for their sake, we need to shift our narrative about our rental residences here in Cleveland Heights.
 So we need good landlords and good tenants to work together and with the city to minimize the number of problem landlords and tenants in our community.